nhalm/canonlog/README.md

 }
 ```

-Each Flush emits a log entry and resets the logger (clears fields, errors, level, and restarts the duration timer).
+Each Flush emits a log entry and resets the logger (clears fields, errors, and resets the output level to the gate level).

 Alternatively, create a new context per batch for fully isolated logging: